kcalumpong/burger/README.md

-# EAT DA BURGER :hamburger:
+# WELCOME TO EAT DA BURGER :hamburger:

-Welcome to "Eat Da Burger", the only application that lets you add and eat your favorite burgers.
+EAT DA BURGER, the only application that lets you add and eat your favorite burgers.

+## How it works:

-Simply enter in the text box the type of burger you would like and hit "Submit".
+* Enter in the type of burger you would like and hit "Submit".
 It will automatically be added to the MENU section.
-Click "DEVOUR!" on the burger you would like to eat and it will move to the DEVOURED section.
-If you would like to try it again click "Try Again!"
+* Click "DEVOUR!" on the burger you would like to eat.
+It will automatically move to the DEVOURED section.
+* If you would like to try it again click "Try Again!"

 ## How to Run Locally: